 There are several potential uses for shea butter, most of which involve protecting and healing the skin.
 Similar in nature to cocoa butter, shea butter is thought to be an excellent moisturizer and is frequently used to treat dry or chapped skin.
 This ingredient is often used in medicated creams to treat skin conditions such as eczema or psoriasis.
-Additional uses for shea butter include the prevention of stretch marks during pregnancy and the soothing of sore muscles.
+Additional uses include the prevention of stretch marks during pregnancy and the soothing of sore muscles.
 Some cultures also use shea butter as a cooking oil.

 One of the primary uses for shea butter is skin moisturization.
 Used alone or as an ingredient in commercial creams or lotions, shea butter provides necessary moisture to the skin and is thought to slow the aging process.
 Those with dry skin who have had difficulty finding a product that provides sufficient relief from dry or cracked skin may benefit from the use of shea butter.
 Due to the moisturizing effects and pleasant odor, shea butter is often applied directly to the skin in the place of commercial lotions or skin creams.